-Limestone offers the Advanced Placement program at Loyalist Collegiate, and the senior years IB program at Kingston Collegiate.
+Limestone offers the Advanced Placement program at Loyalist Collegiate, and the senior years IB program at Kingston Secondary.
 To be eligible, international students must demonstrate a record of strong academic achievement and a high degree of English fluency.
 We welcome international student inquiries about these two programs.

 Program Established: 1996